1982–83 Port Vale F.C. season: Fourth Division

-A win over Wimbledon started a run of ten wins in twelve games, despite having to sign Everton's Neville Southall on loan following a knee injury to Siddall.
-Their run put them nine points clear at the top of the table.
 At the end of February, Southall was recalled, and Stoke refused to loan back Harrison as cover.
-Wolverhampton Wanderers' Andy Poole proved to be an inadequate replacement.
+Wolverhampton Wanderers goalkeeper Andy Poole proved to be an inadequate replacement and the team slipped to third in the table.
 Vale then lost Greenhoff to Rochdale, who offered him the vacant management post.
 Lol Hamlett's last match as trainer (he retired due to illness) was a 2–0 defeat to Blackpool at Bloomfield Road, as Vale were in danger of failing to win promotion.
 McGrath decided to sign striker Jim Steel from Oldham Athletic for £10,000, and loaned Mark Lawrence from Hartlepool United.
+Newton scored a hat-trick in a 4–0 win over Rochdale on 19 March.
 Siddall returned and so did Vale's form, as they recorded five victories in seven games.
 Ernie Moss left for Lincoln City for a £1,500 fee, McGrath saying 'age caught up with him'.
-Wimbledon ran away with the championship, though Vale managed to secure promotion with a 2–0 win over Stockport County at Edgeley Park on 6 May.
-The jubilant players seemed distracted in the final two games, and their two defeats allowed Hull City to take the runners-up spot.